Sharing Your Story

 Interested in telling your stories of hope and healing?
 You don’t have to be a professional writer to submit to the Lifesavers Blog.
 Whether you have a written piece, a video, a quote or something else — we will help you edit and refine your piece before it’s shared on our news blog.
 Please consider sharing your story on social media, using the AFSP hashtag #Stories2Connect.

-On this page, you’ll find creative exercises to help inspire you, examples of others sharing their own stories, storytelling tips, safe storytelling guidelines, and specific topics we’d like to feature in upcoming months.
+On this page, you’ll find creative exercises to help inspire you, examples of others sharing their own stories, storytelling tips, and safe storytelling guidelines.
 Check back often for new creative prompts every month.

 Welcome.
 We can’t wait to hear YOUR story.

 - Stories of Personal Experience: No one’s loss, or struggle, is the same.
 But together, they can be powerful.

 - Tips and How-To Articles: What helped you heal and cope with your loss?
 Do you have advice for others on how to talk to a friend who is struggling, or guide them toward help?
 What’s the best way you’ve found to manage anxiety or depression?